vlang/v/doc/docs.md

 assert v[0] < 4
 ```
 An `assert` statement checks that its expression evaluates to `true`.
 If an assert fails,
-the program will abort.
+the program will usually abort.
 Asserts should only be used to detect programming errors.
 When an
 assert fails it is reported to *stderr*, and the values on each side of a comparison operator
 (such as `<`, `==`) will be printed when possible.
 This is useful to easily find an
 unexpected value.
-Assert statements can be used in any function.
+Assert statements can be used in any function, not just test ones,
+which is handy when developing new functionality, to keep your invariants in check.

+Note: all `assert` statements are *removed*, when you compile your program with the `-prod` flag.

 ### Asserts with an extra message